luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 dependencies for energy consumption measurement libraries per system components could limit the accuracy of the overall results.

-Furthermore the results obtained indicated that during training a model consumes the most energy at the start and seems to drop in its consumption towards the end of training.
+Furthermore, the results obtained indicated that during training a model consumes the most energy at the start and seems to drop in its consumption towards the end of training.
 Since a more stable energy use was expected, future work might investigate this behaviour further in order to understand if it is determined by how PyTorch is implemented or if it generalizes to all models trained under specific systems.

-As mentioned before, **PyTorch 2.0.0** is a recent release and it may take some time before every ML developer upgrades to this version.
+As mentioned before, [PyTorch 2.0.0](https://pytorch.org/get-started/pytorch-2.0/) is a recent release and it may take some time before every ML developer upgrades to this version.
 GATorch relies on functionality released in this version and is therefore not compatible with older versions of PyTorch.